bjornmeansbear/lectureScripts/ClimateDesigners.md

 - Climate Designer:
   Designers taking climate action
 - Sustainability:
-  Considering the welfare of all life into the future; and by all life I mean animal, vegetable, mineral, elemental "life".
+  Considering the welfare of all life; and by all life I mean animal, vegetable, mineral, elemental "life".
 - Sign:
   The semiotic sense of the word: a stand in representing some other idea or object.